1971 Mississippi Delta tornado outbreak: Delhi, Louisiana/Inverness, Mississippi

 Once in Mississippi, the tornado passed near Mayersville in Issaquena County.
-As it did so, it began to slowly weaken in intensity.
-It either began to restrengthen or dissipated and reformed as a new tornado in Sharkey County.
-This possible new tornado went on to produce F4 damage and retained intensity until dissipation.
-The tornado killed two people near Cameta and destroyed a cotton gin near Nitta Yuma.
-The tornado then devastated Delta City, killing seven people and destroying the entire community.
-The tornado continued northeastward, claiming two additional lives west of Isola.
+As it did so, it began to slowly weaken in intensity, but restrengthened in Sharkey County and retained force hereafter.
+It killed two people near Cameta and destroyed a cotton gin near Nitta Yuma.
+It then devastated Delta City, killing eight people and destroying the entire community.
+At Delta City it destroyed 31 houses and most businesses, some of which it swept away.
+Continuing northeastward, it leveled farms and claimed four additional lives, including a few at Mound Lake Plantation, west of Isola.
 Afterward, it entered the town of Inverness as a large tornado, destroying an estimated 80–90% of the community, killing 21 people, and injuring 200 more.
 In town the tornado destroyed 125–153 homes, along with 40 other structures.
 52 homes were badly damaged as well, 61 businesses were destroyed or damaged, and 30 outbuildings were destroyed on farms.
-The tornado destroyed the entire central business district, city hall, the three largest churches in town, and entire blocks of frail homes in the African-American section of town; many of these homes were "obliterated."
+The tornado destroyed the entire central business district, city hall, an elementary school, and the three largest churches.
+According to media, it also "obliterated" blocks of frail homes in the southwestern section of town, most of whose denizens were African Americans.
 Hundreds of people were left homeless, and railcars were tipped onto their sides.
 The tornado then leveled the northwestern side of Moorhead, killing four people there before ending near Schlater.
 In all, the tornado destroyed hundreds of homes along its path.

-It is the only official F5/EF5 to have hit the state of Louisiana since official tornado records began in 1950 and the only F5/EF5 tornado ever recorded in the month of February, although the F5 rating is disputed as many of the houses destroyed were small and frail.
-It was also the deadliest F5 tornado since the Candlestick Park tornado in 1966 killed 58 people across Mississippi and Alabama, but was later eclipsed by an EF5 tornado on April 27, 2011, that killed 72 people.
+It is the only official F5/EF5 to have hit Louisiana since records began in 1950, the only F5/EF5 tornado to occur in the month of February, and the deadliest F5 tornado since March 3, 1966 (58 dead), though this was later eclipsed by an EF5 tornado on April 27, 2011, that killed 72 people.
+In 1984 and 1993 tornado researcher Grazulis rated it F4, but in 2001 accepted the official F5 rating; he also listed it as a tornado family, but a later study of aerial imagery revealed a continuous 104 mi path.
+Estimates of the path length vary from 102 to 110 mi.
+Grazulis also found 400 injuries, while the NCEI tallied 510.